denten-papers/xp-routledge/dh-book-proposal.md

 Several prominent institutions are beginning to offer degree- or certificate- granting programs in Digital Humanities.
-These include MA, PhD, and undergraduate programs at King’s College London; MA and undergraduate programs at Loyola University, Chicago; the Digital Humanities Minor at UCLA; the DH undergraduate program at Michigan State University; the DH and Technology program at Brigham Young; the MA program in Humanities Computing at University of Alberta, Canada; the PhD, MA, and undergraduate programs at University College, London and University College, Cork; the MA program in DH at CUNY; the Digital Cultures and Creativity undergraduate program at University of Maryland; the MA in DH at Brandeis University; the M.A. in Digital Humanities at the University of Virginia; Media Technology and Games program at the IT University of Copenhagen; MA and PhD in Digital Humanities at Maynooth University, Ireland; the Digital Media and Cultural Theory undergraduate program at Hampshire College; the Certificate program in DH at University of
+These include MA, PhD, and undergraduate programs at King's College London; MA and undergraduate programs at Loyola University, Chicago; the Digital Humanities Minor at UCLA; the DH undergraduate program at Michigan State University; the DH and Technology program at Brigham Young; the MA program in Humanities Computing at University of Alberta, Canada; the PhD, MA, and undergraduate programs at University College, London and University College, Cork; the MA program in DH at CUNY; the Digital Cultures and Creativity undergraduate program at University of Maryland; the MA in DH at Brandeis University; the MA in Digital Humanities at the University of Virginia; Media Technology and Games program at the IT University of Copenhagen; MA and PhD in Digital Humanities at Maynooth University, Ireland; the Digital Media and Cultural Theory undergraduate program at Hampshire College; the Certificate program in DH at University of